open-contracting/kingfisher-process/docs/cli.rst

 compiler
 ~~~~~~~~

-Start compilation and route messages to the record or release compilers.
+Start compilation and route messages to the release compiler or record compiler.

 Performs no work if the collection's ``steps`` field excludes "compile".